VandinLab/NoMAS/README.md

  splits         integer > 0             10              Crossval mode only: number of the subgroups to split the dataset

  proportion     double > 0, < 1         0.5             Crossval mode only: proportion of the size of training group respect to control group

+ seed			number (integer			 - 				Crossval mode only: seed for randomization of groups splitting (for results reproducibility)
+				or long)

 -----------------------------------------------------------------------------------------
 In order to specify the value of one of the parameters above, type the name of the parameter followed by the desired value (separated by space)